For philosophizing gardeners and anyone who likes to pick up a spade and get their hands dirty

-In these informative personal essays, writers, designers and master gardeners explore the philosophical dimension of gardening and tend to the aesthetic, cultural, political and sociological implications of gardens and the people who keep them.
+But why garden at all?
+These personal essays by writers, designers, and master gardeners dig into gardening’s philosophical dimensions and tend to the aesthetic, cultural, political, and sociological implications of gardens and the people who keep them.

 Blanka Stolz is a writer and editor, and co-founder of the German publisher Mairisch Verlag.
 She has, during two summers on the Swiss mountain farm Munt la Reita, spent a lot of time in the garden.
 She lives in Berlin, Germany.

 Karen Caruana has been practising the craft of translation for over 15 years now, working from German and French into English.
 When not mulling over words, she is an avid gardener (she once operated an organic herb farm), a passionate environmentalist, teaches yoga, and enjoys spending time outdoors.
 She lives in Marmora, Ontario.

 “In The Philosophy of Gardening we discover gardens that serve a variety of purposes; they grow food, celebrate urban permaculture, introduce us to new friends and pay tribute to weeds.
 The essays are written by a diverse group that includes gardeners, designers, agricultural scientists and philosophers.
 Their insights into how and why we garden are universal and a delight to read… This is a book to read in the garden.
 I enjoyed the variety of philosophical musings on the place of gardens in urban spaces, gender in the garden and the basic drive to garden.”—Atlantic Books Today